(c) 2024 PillSync.com

 • For patients unable to swallow capsules, advise patients and caregivers that the contents of ZOKINVY can be mixed with Ora Blend SF or Ora-Plus.
 For patients unable to access or tolerate Ora Blend SF or Ora-Plus, the contents of ZOKINVY can be mixed with orange juice or applesauce.
 Advise patients not to mix the contents of ZOKINVY with juice containing grapefruit or Seville oranges.
 Advise patients and caregivers that the mixture must be prepared fresh for each dose and taken within approximately 10 minutes of mixing.

-Drug Interactions [see Dosage and Administration (2.3, 2.4), Contraindications (4), Warnings and Precautions (5.1), Drug Interactions (7)] Inform patients and caregivers that ZOKINVY may interact with many drugs.
-Advise patients and their caregivers to report the patient’s use of all prescription and nonprescription medications, including nutritional supplements and vitamins.
+Drug Interactions [see Dosage and Administration (2.2, 2.3), Contraindications (4), Warnings and Precautions (5.1, 5.2), Drug Interactions (7.1)] Inform patients and caregivers that ZOKINVY may interact with several drugs.
+Advise patients and their caregivers to inform their healthcare provider before starting or discontinuing a prescription or non-prescription drug, supplement, or strong CYP3A inhibitor.

 Gastrointestinal Adverse Reactions [see Dosage and Administration (2.2), Adverse Reactions (6.1)] Inform patients and caregivers that gastrointestinal adverse reactions are common with ZOKINVY.
 These include, but are not limited to, vomiting, diarrhea, and nausea.
 Advise patients and caregivers to contact their healthcare provider if these adverse reactions persist.